MDIL-SNU/SevenNet/README.md

 ```

 Unfortunatly, I found that cuda-aware MPI is not that popular for now and there is lots of obstacls tuning versions between open MPI, CUDA, torch, etc.
-If you don't need paralell MD simulations, you can use normal MPI distributions or not using MPI at all.
+If you don't need parallel MD simulations, you can use normal MPI distributions or not using MPI at all.
 Still the serial version works well.
 You can also have seperate virtual environment for lammps run only.
 You need only proper torch, cuda, mpi for this case.
 (No need to install torch_geometric)

 ## Usage for MD